rynaardb/rynaardb.github.io_BK/_drafts/2019-02-23-microservices-with-vapor.md

 ## The API Gateway

 As illustrated below, the API Gateway is the external interface and entry point to communicate with all the internal services.
-It is the API Gateway's responsibility to check and forward each request to the relevant internal services.
+It is the API Gateway's responsibility to check and route each request to the relevant internal services.

 ![image](/assets/images/microservices-api-gateway.png)